YOGA FOR YAHOOS

 Pranayama is notably useful in quieting the emotions and appetites; and, whether by reason of the mechanical pressure which it asserts, or by the thorough combustion which it assures in the lungs, it seems to be admirable from the standpoint of health.
 Digestive troubles in particular are very easy to remove in this way.
 It purifies both the body and the lower functions of the mind,

 footnote: Emphatically.
 Emphatically.
 Emphatically.
 It is impossible to combine Pranayama properly performed with emotional thought.
 It should be resorted to immediately, at all times during life, when calm is threatened.
 On the whole, the ambulatory practices are more generally useful to the health than the sedentary; for in this way walking and fresh air are assured.
 But some of the sedentary practice should be done, and combined with meditation.
-Of course when actually "racing" to get results, walking is a distraction.
+Of course when actually "racing" to get results, walking is a distraction.and should be practised certainly never less than one hour daily by the serious student.

 Four hours is a better period, a golden mean; sixteen hours is too much for most people.